Jewish Cemetery, Worms: Geography

 The Heiliger Sand extends over an approximately triangular area of about 1.6 hectares.
+It was originally located southwest of the high medieval wall of the city of Worms.
+When in the 14th century a second rampart was built around Worms, it lay between the two fortifications.
+The number of gravestones is estimated at about 2500.

+Due to the growth of the city in the second half of the 19th century the cemetery is today located at the edge of the city center, bordered by the Mainz–Ludwigshafen railway to the west, the Willy-Brandt-Ring to the east and the Andreasstraße to the north.

+History of development

+The oldest preserved gravestones date back to the 11th century.
+It is not known whether they document the beginning of the occupation of the cemetery or whether it is even older, even though there have been speculations about this time and again.
 On the oldest preserved gravestone the name of the buried – in any case it is a male person – can no longer be read due to damage.
 According to today's knowledge it dates from the year 1058/59.
 For a long time, the gravestone of Jakob haBachur from 1076/77 was considered the oldest.

 Around 1260 the cemetery was given a solid wall as a fence.
 In the 15th or 16th century, as part of the new outer fortification, an underground passageway was dug through the cemetery, which connected the inner and outer Andrea Gate, and during its construction many of the gravestones of the cemetery were also walled up.
 The passage was 36 metres long, 1.50 metres high and 80 centimetres wide.
 It was excavated in 1930 and the gravestones were recovered.
 On other occasions, too, gravestones have been stolen.

 The route of the funeral processions led around half the city, from the north-east corner, where the Jewish quarter was located, around the inner wall to the south-west of the city, to the cemetery.
 Since the late Middle Ages, the noble family Dalberg had the right and the duty to protect the funeral processions on the way from the Jewish quarter to the Jewish cemetery.
 The Jewish community paid a fee for the protection of the Jews, which at the end of the 15th century amounted to 80 Malter.
 Korn amounted.
 There is a legendary story about the origin of this convoy, which was handed down by Juspa Schammes.
 According to it – at least in the 17th century – always two officials of the Dalbergs went with the funeral procession.